lcdonaldson/ks-demo/README.md

 # ks-demo
 KeystoneJS demo site.

-I was very interested in using this framework for node CMS sites and apps.
+I am interested in using this framework for node CMS sites and apps.
 So here is a demo site which is occasionally updated for new features I would like to implement and use as a template for future projects.